teepeemm/bracket/README.md

-Note that significant portions of this repository are not yet publicly available.

 This repository analyzes elimination tournaments in Wikipedia, and is the source for a forthcoming paper.
 If you're not as programmatically inclined,